-We found that most of our participants had already got a target challenge in mind for 2018.
+We found that most of our participants had already got a target challenge in mind.
 The “A Race” is here and NOW is the time to act to ensure your entry.

 Marathon Swims is most certainly an A Race!
 The Marathon (10k) distance is a landmark achievement and far fewer participants have achieved the marathon swimming distance compared to the running equivalent.
 This makes the challenge that much more appealing to many.
 Why attempt something that so many have conquered before?
 Why be the same, why not be a pioneer of sport?

-Some considerations for selection of your A Race:
+Some key considerations for selection of your A Race:

-- What's your target: PB?
+- What's your target: a PB?
 Beat a time?
 Beat a friend?
 Podium?
 Or simply completion

-- That's the sport: Attempting something new?
+- What's the sport: Attempting something new?
 Something you've done before or even tried before and previously failed?

 - Which event and why?: High profile?
 Stunning location?
 Iconic?
 Close to home?
 Or an event that you could do well in?